Above: Views of Jack Mountain and the North Cascades from the Devils Ridge Trail/ PNT. Photo by Michael Sawiel.

-Maps of the PNT in our National Parks
+Maps of the Pacific Northwest Trail on our National Parks

-National Geographic Trail maps can be extremely useful for navigating the PNT in our National Parks and adjacent National Forests.
+National Geographic Trail Illustrated Maps can be extremely useful for navigating the PNT on our National Parks and adjacent National Forests.
 These large scale maps can supplement your navigation toolset with trail and topographic information for a much a larger area around the PNT trail corridor than our PNTA strip maps show.
 Please note that these maps may not show popular alternate routes of the PNT.

 NPS Backcountry Trip Planning Maps